arllanos/minesweeper-API/README.md

 2. Click `Send` to run the request.
 3. Click the `Visualize` tab to render the game board.

-## Game engine logic and how to interpret the Board
+## Game engine logic and how to interpret the board
 The game **board** is part of the Game structure `types/game.go`.
-This board is a 2-Dimensional array of bytes an the data in is coded as follows:
+This board is a 2-Dimensional array of bytes an its data is coded as follows:

 **Unrevealed values**
 ```